nicolemas27/Cypher-Desktop-Voice-Assistant/README.md

      ```bash
      python va_app.py
      ```
      This will start the Flask server.
-Once Cypher is running, you can start giving voice commands to perform various tasks as listed in the User Manual.
+Once Cypher is running, you can access it through your web browser.
+You'll find options to either download or run Cypher.

 4. **Voice Gender Customization:**
    - You can change the voice gender from male to female or vice versa at any time by selecting the appropriate radio button option in the interface.